Brown-University-Library/bell/README.md

     - loris cache (info, source, derivatives) - DONE 8/1/2017
     - thumbnail in fedora & django cache - DONE 8/1/2017

+- TODO
+    - check all images have MASTER & JP2 datastreams (not TIFF, ...)
+    - check MASTER & JP2 headers: should have a filename, content type for JP2s, ...
+(HEAD request works for this)

 - update the custom-solr-index
     - 2017-07-21 WAITING FOR RESPONSE TO BIRKIN'S EMAIL ABOUT JSON FILE
     - 2017-08-04: looking at a different way of doing this: